 At the time of enlistment, Thomas stood 5 feet, 11 inches tall and was considered "a sound able bodied man."
 While in the service, however, he suffered terribly from chronic diarrhea, hemorrhoids and back problems.
 He later said this was due to "being over-heated & much exhausted by a forced march from Lexington to Louisville, KY... [and] during said march, [I] was much deprived of water, & marched 100 miles in 86 hours, less about 16 hour sleep."
 The march occurred in September 1862.

 The regiment's Captain, Nicholas F. Hitchcock, later wrote that during the forced march:

 ...many men were injured.
 Among the number Thomas M. Miner was injured by our exertion and after arriving at Louisville, Ky., and while there maneuvering said Miner fell out of Ranks by the wayside, exhausted & broken down.

-The sketch seen here is deceptively pleasant image of Libby Prison.
-One prisoner, a surgeon with the 12th WV Infantry, complained of having to sleep on bare floors, in front of open windows, with insufficient clothes or blankets.
+One prisoner at Libby, a surgeon with the 12th WV Infantry, complained of having to sleep on bare floors, in front of open windows, with insufficient clothes or blankets.
 The men also were exposed to cold temperatures, dampness and germ-carrying insects from the nearby James River.
-Sanitation was non-existent -- prisoners relieved themselves in the corners of their rooms.
+Sanitation was non-existent -- prisoners relieved their bowels in the corners of their rooms.

 Thomas is known to have been treated by an Army physician in Bridgeport, AL. He was so ill that he was discharged there just before Christmas 1863.
 The regiment's surgeon, R.H.
 Tipton, wrote: "He is utterly unfit for any duty, and permanently so.
 He is excessively emaciated and evidently beyond hope of recovery."